cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   ek_H = (ek_PQ, ek_T)
   ~~~

-  Each element may be a key or a pointer/handle to a key.
+  Each element can be a key or a pointer/handle to a key.
 Carrying the
   component encapsulation keys explicitly avoids relying on the ability to
   recompute an encapsulation key from a decapsulation key, which is not
   supported by all KEM algorithms or implementations (for example, some